-GASB Statement No. 84, Fiduciary Activities, is effective for the Foundation's fiscal year beginning July 1, 2020.
-This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
-Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
-This Statement describes four fiduciary funds that should be reported, if applicable:
+New accounting pronouncements.
+The Foundation implemented GASB Statement No. 84, Fiduciary Activities, effective for the fiscal year beginning July 1, 2020.
+This Statement established criteria for identifying fiduciary activities of all state and local governments.
+Governments with activities meeting the criteria are required to present a statement of fiduciary net position and a statement of changes in fiduciary net position.
+This Statement describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment funds, (3) private-purpose trust funds and (4) custodial funds.

-(1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds and (4) custodial funds.
-Custodial funds generally should report fiduciary activities that are not held in a trust or equivalent arrangement that meets specific criteria.
-Custodial Investment Funds, previously "agency funds held for others" and "funds held for external pool participants" will be reported as fiduciary activities in the Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position.
+Custodial funds generally should report fiduciary activities that are not held in a trust or an equivalent arrangement that meets specific criteria.
+Custodial Investment Funds, previously reported as "funds held for external pool participants" are no longer included in the Foundation's Statements of Net Position; rather, they are reported as fiduciary activities in the Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position.